 Students often ask the question of “Should I consider a Master’s program that isn’t accredited?”
 There are psychology departments that provide Master’s programs in counseling psychology that effectively integrate include coursework that is required in counseling or marital and family therapy; these programs are often designed to meet licensing requirements in each state.
 Though they might not be accredited by CACREP or CORE, if the program has been pre-approved by the state, the licensing process may be just as smooth going this route.
 Make sure that you are aware of your state’s requirements before deciding to go this path.
 You might be choosing a program that has applied for accreditation and will soon be approved.
 Contrarily, if the school has been repeatedly turned down for accreditation, this is a fact to certainly consider, as well.

-Some of the established art therapy programs have curriculums that mirror the CACREP-accredited counseling programs.
+Some of the established art therapy programs have a curriculum that mirror the CACREP-accredited counseling programs.
 You might be eligible for the same licensing, depending on the state in which you are practicing.

 Other Factors in Choosing a Program